top of page

 Well, you are!

-What is a Jewish Humanistic Community?
+What is a Jewish Humanistic-Leaning Community?

-As humanists, we choose to express our Jewish identities and values as well as connect deeply to ourselves, others, and the world by practicing meditation, doing community service, and connecting to Jewish culture, texts, history, and ritual - all through a secular lens.
+Humanists choose to express their Jewish identities and values as well as connect deeply to ourselves, others, and the world by practicing meditation, doing community service, and connecting to Jewish culture, texts, history, and ritual - all through a secular lens.
 Such a practice is soothing, centering, and even can be called "spiritual," but it is free of language about God.
-Instead we demonstrate gratitude and love through celebrations of humanity's potential, the natural world, and how the two can intertwine in creative and sustainable ways to improve our world.
+There is a focus on gratitude and love through celebrations of humanity's potential, the natural world, and how the two can intertwine in creative and sustainable ways to improve our world.
 There is no set liturgy, so this expression constantly evolves and is an opportunity for endless creativity.
+At Karov, we also make space for including traditional liturgy alongside the re-imagined texts so those who feel connected to those words can utilize them as they choose.

 To learn more go to: https://shj.org/